Solved Problem on Static Equilibrium

 advertisement

-A body with weight W is suspended by a system of pulleys and strings.
+A body with weight W is suspended by a system of pulleys and ropes.
 Assuming these elements are lightweight and the pulleys and ropes have no friction.
 Determine:

-a) The force that man must apply on the rope to keep the body in static equilibrium;
+a) The force that man must apply to the rope to keep the body in static equilibrium;

-b) If the rope is pulled down 60 cm, how much does the body lifts.
+b) If the rope is pulled down 60 cm, how much does the body be lifted?

 Problem data: